Till, bruised and bitten to the bone

 - The Gerudo from The Legend of Zelda series seem to like little blades on big sticks when they're not dual-wielding scimitars.

-- Ganon uses a trident reminiscent of the devil.
+- In the early games, Ganon uses a trident — the traditional weapon of the Devil.

 - Terranigma, wherein the hero Ark builds up a whole arsenal of weapons during the course of the game, most of which are staffs or variants of a blade on a stick.
 Or just a really sharp stick, in some cases.
 In fact, he doesn't use a proper sword at all (the closest he gets is a few spears).